3.1 An easy example

 First, we can add it to the theory:

-An alternative is to introduce a separate type Age in the vocabulary:
+An alternative is to introduce a separate type Age in the vocabulary, as a subtype of Int:

 In an associated structure, we can then express that ages are non-negative and bounded by, e.g., 150 years: